MIKEYMCC/Crearibo/README.md

 Is not currently provided as there can be differences in the mainboards used.
 I am personally using an SKR 1.4 Turbo and the firmware created by Chris Warkocki for the Bear can be used with changes to the axis lengths.

-A lot of this mod has been made possible by the work of other groups and people namely Prusa, Zaribo, Vekoj (thingiverse name) and Bear.
+A lot of this mod has been made possible by the work of other groups and people namely Prusa, Caribou, Vekoj (thingiverse name) and Bear.